BUSINESS INTERNSHIPS

 -

-Our online business research internships provide students with the unique opportunity to work jointly with world-leading experts across the fields of economics, finance, investing, and marketing.
+Our online business research internships provide high school students with the unique opportunity to work jointly with world-leading experts across the fields of economics, finance, investing, and marketing.
 On your internship you will advance the boundaries of knowledge in your subject, and coauthor an original research paper in collaboration with other student colleagues and under the guidance of your expert academic mentor.

 -